rkuma183/wilsonmar.github.io/_posts/2016-04-26-rest-api-responses.md

 4XX - error

+      * 403 is the AWS response for not authorized
       * 404	Not Found
       * 406	The request you made is not acceptable
       * 410 Gone (deprecated)